ozwillo/ozwillo-doc/_includes/3-provisioning.md

 Possible status codes:

 - 200: means the acknowledgement is valid and processed;
-- 422: means there is a problem with the acknowledgement request, additional information about the particular error is given in the response body.
+- <span id="ref-ack-422">422</span>: means there is a problem with the acknowledgement request, additional information about the particular error is given in the response body.

 For successful 200 responses, the body response is in the form of: